MagnusS/mirage-bench/README.md

 mirage-bench
 ============
 This is a simple bash/make-based test framework for evaluating client/server applications.
-It is not ready for use.

 ### Cubieboard/remote setup ###